po1sigala/live/02-Lesson-Plans/Part-Time/20-Week_React/README.md

 >> Important: The GraphQL activities and instructor demonstrations require a minimum npm version of 7.0.0 or greater.
 Prior to class, please be sure to check your npm version and update if needed.
 Refer to the [NPM docs on updating to latest stable version.](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).

+* **Important**: React Router recently [upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect> ` and other elements.
+The content of Unit 21 uses React Router version 5.
+To make sure that students can follow along with activities -- as currently written -- please instruct students to use this npm command to install React Router version 5: `npm install react-router-dom@5`.

 ## Helpful Links

 This section contains links to this unit's lesson plans, homework, slide decks, algorithms, and resources.